DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 position: absolute;

 -   Completely removes the element from the document flow.
--   Elements around it position themselves as though the element didn't exist.
+-   Elements around it position themselves as though the element didn’t exist.
--   Absolute in conjunction with top, bottom, left, right, reference the parent element who's position is NOT static.
+-   Absolute in conjunction with top, bottom, left, right, reference the parent element who’s position is NOT static.
 -   If there is no parent element that is NOT static, then the position of top, bottom, etc, will be relative to the root document.
 -   Position absolute will scroll out of view.